nvtkaszpir/prusa-esp32-node-red-time-lapse/docs/Overview.md

 Initial idea:

-- no need extra tools like octoprint or adjusted gcode per layer (see below)
+- no need extra tools like octoprint
+- uses gcode per layer to trigger physical button to trigger image capture

-- making time lapse videos without any special software which would control 3D printer - PrusaSlicer and original Prusa firmware are just working perfectly well in my case, so I wanted to avoid any software that alters `gcode` or requires access printer via USB.
+- making time lapse videos without any special software which would control 3D printer - PrusaSlicer and original Prusa firmware are just working perfectly well in my case, so I wanted to avoid any specialized software that alters `gcode` or requires access printer via USB.
-  The fact that Prusa Mini has basic web API makes this possible.
+  The fact that Prusa Mini has basic web API and PrusaSlicer allows defining custom gcode per layer makes this possible.

 - taking photos would depend on if the printer is up and printing, there is no point in capturing images if printer is off or not printing, at least just for time-lapse videos.

-- taking photos does not have to be real time or fast, we usually need image once per 10 seconds.
+- taking photos does not have to be real time or fast, we usually need image once per layer captured in some sane time (such as under 2s)

 - I know I can add printer to HomeAssistant, but my experience with HomeAssistant is a bit problematic, mainly because development phase.